Black Ash Lumber from MTE

 Black Ash trees are common in Wisconsin's Menominee Forest.
 While it shares some traits with other Ash trees (like opposite branching and compound leaves), its diamond-patterned bark makes this tree truly unique.
 Its abundance and affordability make it a popular choice for commercial and recreational use.
 The lumber—a darker, lightweight version on the white ash’s—lends itself to a variety of projects:

 Until recently, the Ash tree population was considered healthy and thriving.
 But unfortunately, the trees are now in decline.
 A Wisconsin DNR report suggests that, like other Ash trees, Black Ash is struggling.
-The Emerald Ash Borer beetle — an insect that feeds on Ash trees— has infested much of Wisconsin’s Ash supply, including the Menominee Forest.
-The Ash tree mortality rate has increased by 68% as a result of Emerald Ash Borers, leaving all Black Ash trees at risk.
+The Emerald Ash Borer beetle — an insect that feeds on Ash trees— has infested much of Wisconsin’s Ash supply.
+EAB has not been confirmed in the Menominee Forest yet, but is present in several nearby counties.
+MTE has an EAB pest management plan in place.